November 13, 2013

-If you decide to travel with your pet internationally, to Canada, Mexico, or Hawaii, there are a few things to prepare and plan for before you leave.
+If you decide to travel with your pet to Hawaii, Canada, or Mexico, you'll need to make some plans and preparations before you leave.
 It might take a little research, but it's worth it to ensure a smooth trip for your pet with no last-minute surprises.
 Note: If you are traveling with a bird, be aware of a special U.S. requirement.

 Please note that The HSUS discourages transportation of animals in the cargo hold of planes.
 You should carefully consider whether taking your animal to another country is in the best interest of your pet.